Nikhel1/EMUSE/README.md

 ### Prerequisites

-Ensure you have Python installed on your system.
-The dependencies are listed in `requirements.txt`.
+Ensure you have Python installed on your system (last successfully worked with Python 3.8.5).
+The dependencies are listed in `requirements_local.txt`.

 ### Installation